mcolvin/mcolvin.github.io/_posts/2019-09-24-frecklebelly.md

 The class getting to sample.
+It was good and warm, low 90s but at least the water was a few degress cooler.

 ![](/img/lab-frecklebelly/20190924_144657.jpg)